What is better to bring to Nepal cash or ATM cards

 Are you wondering how to exchange currency in Nepal, be relieved?
 You can easily exchange a wide variety of currencies in cities and towns frequented by tourists in Nepal.
 There are many money changers in Kathmandu, Pokhara, and Chitwan.
 You can also exchange your money in hotels, guesthouses; you won’t be getting the best rates, though.
 The most readily accepted currencies are US dollars and Euros.
 The travel companies, hotels, and airlines take these currencies in cash.
 If you need to exchange a significant amount, e.g., $500 or more, ask the moneychanger to give you a better rate.
 You can get a higher exchange rate than what is shown on their rate board.

 The accepted cards are Visa, Master Card, Maestro, Diners Card, Cirrus, and American Express.
 If you want to pay using your credit card, there is a service charge of 3.5%.

 Know our Money

 Nepal’s currency is called the Nepalese Rupees.
-The shops, vendors, or service providers might use any of these abbreviations NRP, NRs, and Rs to denote the price in local currency.
+The shops, vendors, or service providers might use any of these abbreviations NRP, NRs, and Rs to denote the local currency price.

 You can also ask your travel agent or hotel, and they can help you exchange your cash into Nepalese rupees according to the present exchange rate generated by Nepal Rastra Bank (Central Bank of Nepal).
 This is the easiest way to exchange currency in Nepal.

 If you are not sure if the currency you are planning to bring is accepted, go to this Nepal Rastra Bank page.
 The best place to exchange money would be in Thamel’s tourist district, where there are many money changers.